The impact of spatio-temporal travel distance on epidemics using an interpretable attention-based sequence-to-sequence model: Method

-Consequently, the weights of the population taking trips for each class of travel distance are normalized and added together to give a total weight of one.
-We use ``elu" and ``tanh" to enhance the model's expression capability following the linear layer and the ``softmax" activation function to control the output ranges between 0 and 1.
-The attention weights can be calculated using the following formula:
+Subsequently, the weights of the population taking trips for each class of travel distance are normalized and summed to $1$.
+We apply the ``elu" and ``tanh" activation functions to enhance the model's expression capacity after the linear layer.
+The ``softmax" activation function is then used to constrain the outputs between $0$ and $1$.
+The attention weights are computed as:

-where $f$ is composed of a linear layer and $\tanh$ is an activation function.
-We have the following formula to aggregate the travel distance data and calculate the context vector $v=[v_1,v_2,\dots,v_{30}]$,
+where $f$ consists of a linear layer and $\tanh$ activation function.
+The formula below is used to aggregate the travel distance data and calculate the context vector $v=[v_1,v_2,\dots,v_{30}]$:

-After $v_{t,j}$ are obtained, we concatenate them with $\textbf{X}^{(E)}_{..k}$ as the transformed data into the encoder and predict $\textbf{Y}_k$ in the decoder.
-Thus, each 30-day epidemic and travel distance data set becomes the encoder's transformed inputs, and the decoder generates 7- and 30-day predicted epidemic trajectories as outputs.
-Figure \ref{method} depicts the proposed structure of the deep neural network in its entirety.
-The proposed model is referred to as an attention-net.
+After $v_{t,j}$ are obtained, we concatenate it with $\textbf{X}^{(E)}_{..k}$ as the transformed data that enters the encoder.
+Subsequently, we predict $\textbf{Y}_k$ in the decoder.
+Consequently, every 30-day epidemic and travel distance dataset becomes the transformed input in the encoder, and the decoder generates the 7- and 30-day predicted epidemic trajectories.
+The overall structure of the proposed deep neural network is illustrated in Figure \ref{method}, and we refer to this model as ``S2SEA-Net".